wingel/wingel.github.io/_posts/2016-04-17-playing-around-with-jupyter.md

 virtual notebook where you can enter text and calculations.
 The killer though, is that you can enter code and do things such as plot the output from a function.
-I abused this interface a bit to run my Python and now I can do things like this:
+I abused this interface a bit to run my Python code and now I can do things like this:

 [![Interactive measurements]({{site.baseurl}}/images/2016-04-07-playing-around-with-jupyter/interactive.gif)]({{site.baseurl}}/images/2016-04-07-playing-around-with-jupyter/interactive.gif)